StratusLab/documentation/source/contributor-guide/05-releases.rst

 ---------------------

-All of the tagging and packaging of the releases are handled through manually-triggered jobs in Hudson.
-The "tagging" jobs should be executed first, with the "release" jobs executed afterwards for both CentOS and OpenSuSE.
+All of the tagging and packaging of the releases are handled through manually-triggered jobs in Jenkins.

 Note that these must be done in the correct order to ensure that the proper dependencies are picked up.
 The proper dependencies will need to be updated by hand in the pom files.

 Publishing
 ----------

 The releases are made available through yum repositories.
-Again, Hudson is used to create the content of these repositories.
+Again, Jenkins is used to create the content of these repositories.
 They must be copied by hand to the StratusLab yum repository machine.